What You Need to Know

 - Low blood counts

-Oral chemo is a systemic treatment, just like the IV form of chemo.
-This means it goes through your whole body to kill cancer cells wherever they might be.
-When chemo does this, it also harms healthy, normal cells and causes side effects.
+Oral chemo goes through your whole body to kill cancer cells wherever they might be.
+But it also harms healthy, normal cells.
+This causes side effects.

 Make sure you know what side effects to look for before you start chemo.
-Also ask if there are any side effects that you should call the doctor or nurse about right away.
+Also ask if there are any side effects that you should call the cancer care team about right away.

-Telling your doctor or nurse about side effects as soon as they happen can help make sure that the problem does not become dangerous.
-Your doctor may have to change the dose you’re taking or give you other drugs to help you feel better.
-If you are in doubt about a side effect and can’t get in touch with your doctor, don’t take your chemo until you get further advice.
+Telling your team about side effects as soon as they happen can help make sure that they don’t get too bad.
+Your doctor may have to change how much you take or give you other drugs to help you feel better.
+If you aren’t sure about a side effect and can’t reach your doctor, don’t take your chemo until you talk to someone on your cancer care team.

-Taking chemo at home gives you more freedom to carry on with your daily life without the trouble of frequent treatment visits.
-You may not be seeing your doctor and nurses very often, but be sure to call them with any questions or concerns you might have.
+Taking chemo at home gives you more freedom without having a lot of treatment visits.
+You may not be seeing your doctor and nurses very often, but be sure to call them with any questions or concerns you have.

 Are you ready to start your oral chemo?

-Here are some things you may want to talk about with your doctor or nurse:
+Here are some things you may want to talk to your cancer care team about:

 - What’s the name of the chemo?
 Is there more than one name for the same drug?